anujarora999/Customer-Segmentation/README.md

-# Customer-Segmentation Of Online Retail Shop Using K - Means Clustering
+# Customer-Segmentation Of Retail Shop Using K - Means Clustering

 A VISUAL INTRODUCTION TO K-MEANS ALGORITHM